Reactions to the 2019 Turkish offensive into north-eastern Syria: Reactions in Turkey

 A day prior to the operation, all Turkish opposition parties except the Peoples' Democratic Party (HDP) voted to extend the military's mandate on Syria.
 Opposition party leaders Meral Akşener (Good Party), Kemal Kılıçdaroğlu (Republican People's Party), and Temel Karamollaoğlu (Felicity Party), as well as the junior government partner, Nationalist Movement Party leader Devlet Bahçeli, expressed their support for the military operation.
 Akşener, Kılıçdaroğlu, and Bahçeli were directly informed of the operation by Turkish President Recep Erdoğan immediately after its launch.
 On 14 October, Turkish Minister of National Defence Hulusi Akar visited the opposition parties and informed them about the ongoing operation.

 After the start of the operation, the opposition CHP began to criticize its implementation.
-A CHP spokesman lambasted Erdogan for "driving [Turkey] to the Middle East swamp" while CHP leader Kemal Kılıçdaroğlu criticized the government for failing to respond to "humiliating" Twitter attacks from the Trump administration. and uniting the world against it with an "adventurous foreign policy."
+A CHP spokesman lambasted Erdogan for "driving [Turkey] to the Middle East swamp" while CHP leader Kemal Kılıçdaroğlu criticized the government for uniting the world against it with an "adventurous foreign policy."

 Meanwhile, on 15 October Good Party leader Meral Akşener urged the government to make peace with Syria through dialogue with Bashar al-Assad.

 The HDP condemned the operation from the start, calling it an "extremely dangerous and wrong step" and stating that "Turkey is being dragged into a dangerous and deep trap".

 Erdoğan rejected international criticism and said referring to the Saudi Arabian-led intervention in Yemen: "Let me start with Saudi Arabia.
 Look in the mirror first. ...
 Did tens of thousands of people not die in Yemen?"
 He also called Egypt's President Abdel Fattah el-Sisi a "democracy killer" after the Egyptian Foreign Ministry called the offensive an "invasion."